*California

 and its sequel Las Sergas de Espaladian.
 It was in this sequel of the exploits

-In 1492 Columbus recorded key elements of this Taíno
+of Esplandian that the name "California Eden Columbus Columbus recorded key elements of this Taíno

 myth about a Caribbean island of women and

 another of solid gold.
-Among Columbus '
+Among Columbus Columbus Caribbean people and

 weather phenomenon found their way into his plays.
 A tempest was the English

 word for huracan or hurricane.
-While the monster Caliban was “Cariban”, a Columbus interpretations
+While the monster Caliban was “Cariban”, a Columbus

 The Spanish novelist’s legend of the fabled

-in the Caribbean (islands which they also
+La California Caribbean (islands which they also

 thought was the fabled Atlantis) had, in 1492, learned of a strikingly similar Taíno